 Step By Step Guide

-2. Set the preview zoom to 100% otherwise you won't see the sharpening effect precisely.
+2. Keep the preview zoom at 100% to see the sharpening effect precisely.

-3. Choose "Novice Mode" if it isn't already set.
+3. Choose "Easy Mode" from the Mode combo box if it isn't already activated.

 4. Click the Reset button to set the default values.

-5. Click on the Print button if you want to print the image or the Screen button if you want to use the image for screen display.
+5. Click on the Print button if you intend to print the image or the Display button if you want to display the image on a monitor, TV or projector.

-7. Click on OK to apply the correction.
+7. Click OK (or Save As) to apply the correction.

 Advanced Approach